 Virginia Department of Criminal Justice Services (DCJS)

-Grants to Virginia local government agencies to support security positions in elementary, secondary, and middle school campuses throughout the state.
+Grants to Virginia local government agencies to support security positions in public school campuses throughout the state.
 Funding may be requested to support an existing position, or establish a new position.
 The grant funds will be used to promote school safety and security by supporting School Resource Officer (SRO) and School Security Officer (SSO) positions assigned to schools.

-A School Security Officer is defined as an individual who is employed by the local school board for the purpose of maintaining order and discipline, preventing crime, investigating violations of school board policies, and detaining students violating the law or school board policies on school property or at school-sponsored events, and who is responsible for ensuring the safety, security, and welfare of all students, faculty, staff, and visitors in the assigned school.
+A School Security Officer is defined as an individual who is employed by the local school board for the purpose of maintaining order and discipline, preventing crime, investigating violations of school board policies, and detaining students violating the law or school board policies on school property or at school-sponsored events.

 GrantWatch ID#: 133812